git-ecosystem/git-credential-manager/docs/configuration.md

 Additionally, GCM Core respects several GCM-specific [environment variables](environment.md) **which take precedence over configuration options.**

-GCM Core will only be used by Git if it is installed and configured (`credential.helper`).
+GCM Core will only be used by Git if it is installed and configured (`git config --global credential.helper manager-core`).

 **Example:**